Lupulone: Synthesis

 Lupulones are hops β-acids, which are one the main ingredients of hops resin.
 Hops are important for beer brewing because they provides the unique bitter taste, smell and foam stability of beer.
 More importantly, lupulones are a natural alternative to antibiotics for bioethanol production.
 The problem with lupulone is that it oxidizes easily, resulting in the loss of its antimicrobial activity.
 Lupulones are very reactive with 1-hydroxyethyl radicals, as shown by the free energy change for an electron-transfer reaction.
 1-hydroxyethyl is a major radical species formed during beer brewing.
 The major products of this reaction were hydroxylated lupulone derivatives and 1-hydroxylethyl radicals.
 These results suggest that the prenyl side chains of hops β-acids are the reaction centers.

 Reactions

 Lupolones are very reactive towards the 1-hydroxyethyl radical and are very oxidizable.
 Oxidation causes decomposition resulting in loss of the lupulone antimicrobial activity.
-The β-acid is less acidic and water solubule than the isomerized α-acids.
+The β-acid is less acidic and water soluble than the isomerized α-acids.
 The hop acids act as ionophores against Gram-positive bacteria, inhibiting their growth.
 This activity results from the hydrophobic interactions of prenyl groups present in a α- and β-acid structure with the bacterial cell walls.